Vitaros cream and erectile dysfunction

 About erectile dysfunction

 ED is often stressful and can lead to depression and relationship problems.
 GPs can help with these issues and counselling may be needed.
-There are links at bottom of this page to further information.

-About Vitaros Cream
+About Vitaros cream

 Vitaros is not suitable in men who:

-- are allergic to alprostadil
+- Are allergic to alprostadil.

-- have an abnormally formed penis
+- Have an abnormally shaped penis.

-- have a partner who is pregnant, breast feeding or of childbearing potential unless a condom is used
+- Have a partner who is pregnant, breastfeeding, or of childbearing potential unless a condom is used

 How to use Vitaros